dynamicguy/mw-docs/docs/guides/payments.md

 ---
 ## Introduction

-For more details on the payment platforms supported in MajorityWorld, see the [Supported Payment Gateways](integrations/payment-gateways.md) topic.
+For more details on the payment platforms supported in DrikGallery, see the [Supported Payment Gateways](integrations/payment-gateways.md) topic.

-## How to integrate a new payment gateway into MajorityWorld
+## How to integrate a new payment gateway into DrikGallery

-MajorityWorld uses a universal flow that each gateway should fulfill.
+DrikGallery uses a universal flow that each gateway should fulfill.
 There are several methods that should be implemented.

 Your changes should be stored in the `saleor.payment.gateways.<gateway name>` package.